Ayush201738982361/Ayush201738982361/README.md

 ---

 <h3 align="left">🔭 Projects</h3>
-- Currently working on: [BookER](https://github.com/Ayush201738982361/BookER.git) - A dynamic booking platform built using the MERN stack.
+- Currently working on: [BookER](https://github.com/Ayush201738982361/BookER.git) - A dynamic platform for resale of second hand books built using the MERN stack.

 ---